 The Roman Catholic Church has had a prominent role in Polish politics and public affairs since it helped mediate the surrender of power by the communist regime.
-But many Poles, despite their Catholic heritage, are demanding firmer separation of church and stateby JAKUB KARPINSKI BEFORE THE COMMUNIST TAKEOVER AT the end of World War II, […]
+But many Poles, despite their Catholic heritage, are demanding firmer separation of church and stateby JAKUB KARPINSKI BEFORE THE COMMUNIST TAKEOVER AT the end of World War II, Poland had a nearly 1,000-year-long […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.